radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 **Mitigation**:

-1. Access to Dashboard should be provided to trusted users.
+1. Access to Dashboard portal should be provided to trusted users.
 While we dont expose any secrets in db, users should still enable authentication and secure access to data based on roles.

 **Status**: